leovct/project-euler-100/README.md

-# First 100 coding problems from Project Euler :rocket:
+# First 100 coding problems of the Euler project :rocket:

 ![](https://img.shields.io/badge/Language-JavaScript-yellow)
 ![](https://img.shields.io/badge/Progress-16/100-success)

-## What is Project Euler
+## What is Euler project?

-**[Project Euler](https://projecteuler.net/about)** is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
+**[Euler project](https://projecteuler.net/about)** is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
 Although mathematics will help you arrive at elegant and efficient methods, the use of a computer and programming skills will be required to solve most problems.

 ## :heavy_check_mark: Solved problems
  1. Multiple of 3 and 5